 Las Posadas is a celebration held in several Latin American countries that reminds families of the journey of Virgin Mary and Joseph of Nazareth to Bethlehem for the birth of baby Jesus.
 Families go from home to home with the figures of the Virgin Mary and Joseph, reliving the pilgrimage by singing songs.
 They pray and share special snacks such as "tortas" (bread with sausage), "atoles" (traditional beverages made of corn or masa) of various flavors, salads and traditionally, a "piñata" with candy is set up for the children.

 Las Posadas for us means the representation of the journey that the Virgin Mary and St. Joseph made.
 The families try to relive that journey by carrying the Virgin Mary on a little wood board with a little straw roof from house to house and we sing.
 The family and neighbors sing when it's our turn, and if you receive us, you also receive other pilgrims.
+We visit several homes, and then begin to pray and share snacks.

-Carmen, grandmother of St. Jude patient Ian, from Mexico
+— Carmen, grandmother of St. Jude patient Ian, from Mexico

 St. Jude patient Ian

-4. Christmas Eve & Christmas Day
+6. Christmas Eve & Christmas Day

 DECEMBER 24 & 25

 Christmas is a religious and cultural holiday observed by billions of people all over the world.
-Those who celebrate usually decorate a Christmas tree, hang lights and decorations around their house, tell stories of Santa Clause, and participate in gift giving and meals with family and friends.
-Christians, including protestant and Catholic denominations, partake in honoring the birth of Jesus Christ and may attend church services on Christmas Eve or Christmas Day.
+Those who celebrate usually decorate a Christmas tree, hang lights and decorations around their house, tell stories of Santa Claus, and participate in gift giving and meals with family and friends.
+Christians, including Protestant and Catholic denominations, partake in honoring the birth of Jesus Christ and may attend church services on Christmas Eve or Christmas Day.

-St. Jude patient Santiago with his family
+St. Jude patient Jordyn with a Christmas tree.

-St. Jude patient Jordyn
+St. Jude patient Jordyn in 2018

 Our first month of treatment was December and we spent Christmas at St. Jude.
 It was a special time because life had changed for us, but we were able to have some sense of normalcy because of how beautiful the hospital is during that time of the year.

-We make it a big deal to decorate as a family, while enjoying hot chocolate, karaoke, singing songs from the the Jackson 5 Christmas album and just enjoying being together!
+We make it a big deal to decorate as a family, while enjoying hot chocolate, karaoke, singing songs from the Jackson 5 Christmas album and just enjoying being together!

-Chastity, mother of St. Jude patient Jordyn, from the U.S.
+— Chastity, mother of St. Jude patient Jordyn, from the U.S.

-5. New Year's Eve & New Year's Day
+8. New Year's Eve & New Year's Day

 DECEMBER 31 & JANUARY 1